skjolber/mockito-rest-spring/README.md

 private MyRestService myRestService;
 ```

-where the MyRestService is either an interface or a concrete `@RestController` implementation.
+where the `MyRestServic`e is either an interface or a concrete `@RestController` implementation.
 For a custom (or missing) class level [RequestMapping] use

 ```java
 @MockEndpoint(path = "/rest")